mherchel/herchel.com/src/blog/switching-to-vs-code/index.md

 ---
 On every new project I try to change one or two tools and/or techniques.
 This is a good balance, because if I change too many things, I get bogged down in the details and functionality of new tools.
 But if I change nothing, I never get the chance to learn new tools, and increase my productivity.

-For my personal blog (you're reading it), I'm switching my text-editor from Sublime Text to Visual Studio Code.
+For my personal blog (you're reading it), I'm switching my text-editor from Sublime Text, which has a text-based interface.
 ## Why the switch?